jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-05-22-notes-on-architecture-the-lost-years-of-uncle-bob-martin.md

 Therefore, this post.

-And because I'm still lazy, I'll just put here the scanned copies of my notes instead of transcribing them to typewritten text.
+I'll just put here the scanned copies of my notes instead of transcribing them to typewritten text.